jschuhmann47/youtubeToWav/README.md

 ## About

-This tool uses youtube-dl and ffmpeg to easily download a Youtube audio in WAV format.
+This tool uses yt-dlp and ffmpeg to easily download a Youtube audio in WAV format.

 ## Requisites